ChrstphrHll/npc_gen/students/Allyson Vindinglag.md

 ---
 ### Description
 - 1st year Aasimar Cleric in Elkenval
-- frizzy auburn hair that's geled back, Pale Gray eyes, and Dark Brown skin
+- short curly brunette hair that's braided, Pale Gray eyes, and Dark Brown skin
 - Is Forceful and Stif, and has Reciprocity as their ideal

 ### Organizations